 In the Inventory Items tab, the quantity of the manufactured inventory item will increase while the quantities of input inventory items will decrease by the quantities included in the production order.

 Brilliant Industries creates a production order to build three table lamps for its north warehouse.
-Each lamp uses one of each of three other parts in stock.
+Each lamp uses one each of three other parts in stock.
 Brilliant also includes 75.00 worth of manufacturing labor in the cost of the three lamps (25.00 each):

 The Production Orders tab summarizes the order: